laurenchen0631/CTF-writeup/HTB Challenges/Misc/Micro Storage/README.md

 4. We cannot use `/` to get `/flag.txt` from filename.
 Therefore, we decided to put `cat /flag.txt` inside a script file, `test.sh`, and execute `tar xf -I "sh test.sh"`.
    - First, we added execution permission to our `test.sh`
-   - The file deletion will change the index of the files, and thus we needed to write our command in advance.
+   - The file deletion would change the index of the files, and thus we needed to write our command in advance.

 ```shell
 1 => Upload a new file (10 file(s) remaining)